Lenmbugua/CPP-PRACTICALS/README.md

         using char = letter;          //letter is a synonym for char using int = num;              //num is a synonym for int

+Pointers,const and Type aliases
+Declarations that use type aliases that represent compund types and const can yield surprising results Eg;
+typedef char *pstring;           //pstring is an alias for the type char const pstring cstr = 0;          //cstr is a constant pointer to char const pstring *ps;          //ps is a pointer to a constant pointer to char const char *cstr = 0;      //a pointer to const char

                         **CLASSES AND OBJECTS IN C++** C++ is an object-oriented programming language.